What is it?

 Deploy the H2 Console

-This quickstart comes bundled with a version of the H2 Console built for JBoss Enterprise Application Platform 6 and JBoss AS 7.
+This quickstart comes bundled with a version of the H2 Console built for JBoss EAP.
 The changes that have been made to the stock console are described below.

 Deploy the console by copying the